-If you have a number of lights in your ceiling, installing one of the best smart light switches is the most practical way to let you integrate those fixtures into your smart home.
+If you have a large number of ceiling lights, one of the best smart light switches is a cheap and easy way to add all of them to your smart home.

 These are just a few of the examples of the things that smart light switches can do.
 But some are better than others, so read on to see which we think are the best smart light switches.

 What are the best smart light switches?

 After testing numerous models, we think the best smart light switch overall is the GE C-Start Smart Switch Motion Sensing Dimmer.
 For starters, it costs a reasonable $40, works with Alexa, Google Home, and Apple HomeKit, has a motion sensors built in, so it can automatically turn on the lights when you enter a room, and also has an ambient light sensor, so it won't turn on your lights all the way if there's a lot of sunlight coming in.
 That's a smart feature that can save you money.
 And, this dimmer switch works with a wide range of bulb types.

 However, the design of GE's switch is a bit unconventional, so it will stand out more than other smart light switches.
 Leviton's Decora smart dimmer has a more subdued design, but lacks the motion and ambient light sensor found in the GE switch.
 And, its app lacks two-factor authentication.

 If you have Philips Hue lights and don’t want to replace your wall switches, then the Philips Hue Dimmer is your best bet.
 Not only is it the least expensive option, but it's also the easiest to install, since you merely attach it to the wall — no wiring necessary.
 Plus, you can pop it off and use it as a remote control.
 However, you'll have to remember to leave your regular light switch in the on position.